TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 #### Solution

-This example shows how an automated system using the latter method could be implemented with the help of JxBrowser.
-The showcased app is a web server that prints a real dataset visualized as an HTML/CSS table to PDF upon request.
-It uses JxBrowser's API to render the web content and programmatically export it to a PDF file.
-The resulting PDFs are the same as if they were printed by a plain desktop Chromium browser.
+In this example, we use JxBrowser on a JVM web server to export table-like data to PDF upon request.
+As JxBrowser is built on top of Chromium, we use the HTML capabilities to create the table interface, and use CSS and JS libraries to establish a proper look&feel.
+At runtime, the page is filled with the actual data, and rendered to PDF via JxBrowser's API.
+The resulting PDFs are the same as if they were printed by the Chromium browser for the desktop.

-Once this app is built and run, the whole printing process becomes automated and requires no human intervention or interactions with the UI.
-The app can be hosted on a dedicated server or a Cloud VM, generating PDFs upon requests, such as a cron job or a REST API request from another program.
+Another thing is that once the app is launched, the PDF export process requires no human intervention or any other interaction with the UI.
+This helps to run, say, scheduled reports every night, if needed.

+The app can be hosted on a dedicated server or a Cloud VM, generating PDFs upon requests, such as a cron job, or a REST API request from another program.

 To sum up, here is a short list of benefits: